- How is breast cancer treated?

 There are several different types of hormone therapy that use different ways to keep estrogen from helping the cancer grow.
 Most types of hormone therapy for breast cancer either lower estrogen levels or stop estrogen from acting on breast cancer cells.

 Drugs that block estrogen

 These drugs work by stopping estrogen from affecting breast cancer cells.

-These drugs block estrogen receptors in breast cancer cells.
+This drug blocks estrogen receptors in breast cancer cells.
 This stops estrogen from binding to the cancer cells and telling them to grow and divide.
-While tamoxifen and toremifene act like an anti-estrogen in breast cells, they act like an estrogen in other tissues, like the uterus and the bones.
-Because these drugs act like estrogen in some tissues but like anti-estrogens in others, they are called selective estrogen receptor modulators (SERMs).
+While tamoxifen acts like an anti-estrogen in breast cells, it acts like an estrogen in other tissues, like the uterus and the bones.
+Because of this, it is called a selective estrogen receptor modulator (SERM).

 - For women with hormone receptor-positive breast cancer treated with surgery, tamoxifen can help lower the chances of the cancer coming back and raise the chances of living longer.
 It can also lower the risk of getting a new cancer in the other breast.
 Tamoxifen can be started either after surgery (adjuvant therapy) or before surgery (neoadjuvant therapy) and is usually taken for 5 to 10 years.
 For early stage breast cancer, this drug is mainly used for women who have not yet gone through menopause.
 (If you have gone through menopause, aromatase inhibitors are usually used instead.)

 - For women who have been treated for ductal carcinoma in situ (DCIS) that is hormone receptor-positive, taking tamoxifen for 5 years lowers the chance of the DCIS coming back.
 It also lowers the chance of getting an invasive breast cancer.